Inversion of $\alpha$-sine and $\alpha$-cosine transforms on $\mathbb{R}$: Discussion

 Corollary \ref{final_cor} gives an inversion operator of $T_\alpha$ that is injective on the space of square integrable functions on the real positives with respect to a weighted Lebesgue measure.
 The direct approach provides a direct computational formula for the function $f$ from its $\alpha$-sine transform $T_\alpha f$, and generally works on a larger class of transformations than the presented $\alpha$-sine transform, but is lacking in terms of efficiency.
 The practical implementation of the underlying theory quickly proves to be quite cumbersome.
 The numerical instability of the function $\mu_+$ as well as the Fourier transformation $\mathcal{F}_+$ on the multiplicative group $(\mathbb{R}_+,\cdot)$ require tremendous computational effort.
 Most importantly, the direct approach is only applicable for $\alpha>1$.

 The choice of the cut-off parameter $\varepsilon$ significantly impacts the results of the inversion.
 An insufficiently small choice leads to large deviations around $0$.
 Very small $\varepsilon$ reduce these deviations but at the price of very long computation times.
 Satisfying results could only be achieved when accepting several hours of computation (on a modern Intel i5 8500 6-core CPU).
 In our examples, $T_\alpha f$ needed to be sampled and an interpolation was used as an approximate.
 A direct application of Corollary \ref{final_cor} to the integral form of $T_\alpha f$ led to no results as numerical integration failed.
 The step size of the sample had to be chosen as small as $10^{-6}$.
 Larger step sizes increased computation times enormously or ended in diverging numerical integration.
+See Table \ref{tab:comp} for a comparison of the direct approach to the Fourier approximation approach in terms of computation time and accuracy.

 The Fourier approximation approach is based on the series representation of $T_\alpha f$ given in Theorem \ref{prop2}, which holds for all $\alpha>-1$.
 The specific Fourier expansion of the integral kernels $\vert\sin(x)\vert^\alpha$ and $\vert\cos(x)\vert^\alpha$, respectively, allow for the construction of a fast and efficient approximative inversion method.
 In the case $\alpha=2$, the transform $T_2 f$ is simply a linear transformation of the Fourier transform $\mathcal{F}f$, thus inversion is achieved by a simple application of the inverse Fourier transform.
 In any other case $\alpha>-1$, the representation of $T_\alpha f$ as a series of the Fourier transform $\mathcal{F}f$, and the resulting system of linear equation from Proposition \ref{propmatrix} enable us to compute an approximate of $\mathcal{F}f$ efficiently.
 Applying the inverse Fourier transform allows us to estimate the function $f$.